freeCodeCamp/guide/src/pages/bootstrap/index.md

 Bootstrap 3 appeared in August 2013, switching to a flat design and a mobile-first approach.

-Bootstrap 4 is available in beta as of August 2017, and now includes Sass and flexbox.
+Bootstrap 4 is available in beta as of August 2017, and now includes Sass and Flexbox.

 #### Installation

+There are two main ways to add Bootstrap to your web project, (1) linking to online and publicly available sources and (2) downloading the framework directly and refer to the local copy.

+##### Linking to another source

-There are two main ways to add Bootstrap to your web project.
-You can add Bootstrap CSS with a `<link>` element inside the `<head>` of your webpage via (CDN):
+You can add Bootstrap CSS with a `<link>` element inside the `<head>` of your webpage via Content Delivery Network (CDN), for example:

 `<link rel="stylesheet" href="https://maxcdn.bootstrapcdn.com/bootstrap/4.0.0-beta/css/bootstrap.min.css" integrity="sha384-/Y6pD6FV/Vv2HJnA6t+vslU6fwYXjCFtcEpHbNJ0lyAFsXTsjBbfaDjzALeQsN6M" crossorigin="anonymous">`